hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 ![Pathway analysis tools](../img/pathway_analysis.png)

 ## Over-representation analysis
-There are a plethora of functional enrichment tools available to choose from; however, many of these tools query databases with information about gene function and interactions.
-The ability of these tools to query databases for gene function is due to the use of a consistent vocabulary by independent databases to describe gene function.
-This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as Gene Ontology (GO) terms.
+There are a plethora of functional enrichment tools that perform some type of over-representation analysis.
+These tools query databases with information about gene function and interactions to do so.
+Querying these databases for gene function requires the use of a consistent vocabulary to describe gene function.
+One of the most widely-used vocabularies is the Gene Ontology (GO).
+This vocabulary was established by the Gene Ontology project, and the words in the vocabulary are referred to as GO terms.

 ### Gene Ontology project